tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/Kubernetes 对象管理/工作负载/设置工作负载的资源限制_intl_en.md

 2. The recommended value is less than the Request or Limit that has already been configured for your current container.

 >!
->1.
-As the recommended values are calculated based on the historical load, in principle, the longer the container image runs real businesses, the more accurate the recommended values.
+1. As the recommended values are calculated based on the historical load, in principle, the longer the container image runs real businesses, the more accurate the recommended values.
->2.
-When you create a service using the recommended values, container scheduling may fail due to insufficient cluster resources.
+2. When you create a service using the recommended values, container scheduling may fail due to insufficient cluster resources.
 When saving the service, you should carefully check the remaining resources in the current cluster.
->3.
-The recommended values are only for reference.
+3. The recommended values are only for reference.
 You can make adjustments based on the actual business needs.

+## References
+The Request and Limit values of containers need to be set based on service types, demands and scenarios.
+For more information, see [Setting Request and Limit](https://intl.cloud.tencent.com/document/product/457/37009).